What Age Should a Child Have a Scooter?

 Developmental Milestones

 One of the key factors to consider when deciding if a child is ready for a scooter is their developmental milestones.
 Children typically develop the necessary motor skills and coordination to ride a scooter around the age of 3 to 5 years old.
+If you're looking for a scooter for a 3 year old, ensure it is designed with features like stability and ease of use to match their developmental stage.
 At this age, most children have mastered the ability to walk and run confidently, which are essential skills for scooter riding.

 Balance and Coordination